golden-vcr/terraform/docs/discord.md

 3. Click **Copy Webhook URL**, then paste that value in `secret.auto.tfvars` as `discord_ghosts_webhook_url`.

+Repeat the same steps to create a Webhook for posting friend images, then paste the resulting URL into `secret.auto.tfvars` as `discord_friends_webhook_url`.

 We also need a webhook that will let us post notifications in `#watch`, for when the stream goes live etc.: